New Email Phishing Campaign Identified

 RFA warns users to be wary of emails form domains that don’t match the contents and urges users not to click on or open any attachments from unknown senders.
 Encrypted PDF documents are not locked in the manner described above and will never ask you for your actual email password to unlock.

-For any assistance, please contact RFA’s 24/7 Service Desk at 212.867.4600 or via email at email@example.com.
+If you have any questions or require any assistance, please contact the 24×7 RFA Service Desk at 212.867.4600 or via email at email@example.com.

 RFA Service Team